hotwax/oms-documentation/troubleshooting/Shopify/inventory.md

 1. **Check Job Status:**

    - Navigate to the `HotWax Commerce Job Manager App`.
    - Locate the job named `Upload recent inventory change`.
 This job is responsible for updating all inventory changes in Shopify that have occurred in HotWax Commerce since the last time the job ran.
+If any inventory changes have been made after the last job execution, it is essential to run this job to ensure synchronization.
    - Ensure that the job is running.
 If not scheduled, schedule the job according to your preferred frequency.
    - You can also execute the `Hard Sync` job in HotWax Commerce.
 This job updates inventory for all the products irrespective of the inventory changes, eliminating any discrepancy between HotWax Commerce and Shopify.
+If inventory changes occurred before the completion of the last `Upload recent inventory change` job, execute the `Hard Sync` job.

 2. **Inspect Inventory Configurations:**